OdedHellman/EVERTHERE/README.md

 * Organization Web Page - The URLs of the website that been crawled.
 * Partners Web Page - URLs of the partner’s companies that been collected from 'Organization Web Page'.

-The output file will be generated/saved in the same directory the app running in.
+The output file will be generated/saved in the same directory the app running at.

 ## Remarks ##